estes-sj/discord-music-bot/README.md

 - Public Discord app/bot auto-running `master` (via pipelines)

 ### Bugs
-Will address bugs as I find them through my own personal use of the bot.
+Will address bugs as I identify them through my own personal use of the bot.
 Feel free to open an issue, create a PR, or reach out to me for other issues found.

 ## License